PUBLISHED ON Jul, 23, 2024

 How to start:

-1. Adjust your Back Extension so that the pads sit below your hips.
-Odds are, if it is uncomfortable, it is a level or two too high or low.
+- Adjust your Back Extension so that the pads sit below your hips.
+If it's uncomfortable, it's likely either too high or too low of a level.

-3. Only go down to where it feels like a good stretch on the lower back; this might look different for everyone!
+- Only go down to where it feels like a good stretch on the lower back; this might look different for everyone.

 Tips: